-This project will support former child soldiers, children and families affected by civil war to strengthen their capacity to take more responsibility for their health and well being by providing comprehensive primary and preventive care services, with a mother-child focus.
+This project will support former child soldiers, vulnerable children and families affected by civil war to strengthen their capacity to take more responsibility for their health and well being by providing comprehensive primary and preventive care services, with a mother-child focus.
 The project will also empower women to reduce their vulnerability to HIV/AIDS and socio- cultural practices through skills development, dairy farming and micro finance programs.

 What is the issue, problem, or challenge?